shesgottadevelopit/lemonade-wp/README.md

 ## Lemonade Wordpress Starter Theme
-Based on [Automattic's underscores](http://underscores.me/) starter Theme
+Based on [Automattic's underscores](http://underscores.me/) blank slate starter Theme

 This is a work in progress!